 - Gain familiarity and comfort with basic patient care skills prior to junior year clinical assignments

-Curriculum: The Fletcher-Allen LNA Training Program is approved by the Vermont State Board of Nursing and taught by a master’s prepared nurse educator who is the hospital’s LNA training program administrator as well as an LNA certification tester for the state.
-It includes didactic instruction, lectures from hospital specialists, skills practice, and six days of supervised clinical experience on inpatient units at Fletcher Allen Health care.
+Curriculum: The University of Vermont Medical Center LNA Training Program is approved by the Vermont State Board of Nursing and taught by a master’s prepared nurse educator who is the hospital’s LNA training program administrator as well as an LNA certification tester for the state.
+It includes didactic instruction, lectures from hospital specialists, skills practice, and six days of supervised clinical experience on inpatient units at the University of Vermont Medical Center.

 - Basic patient care skills

 - Electronic medical records training

 - Communication skills

 Classroom Days: Monday – Friday 8:00 – 4:00 p.m.

 Clinical Shifts: Monday – Friday 7:00 – 3:30 p.m.